Universal noise-precision relations in variational quantum algorithms: Numerical simulation

-On the other hand, Fig.~\ref{fig-gap} shows the dependence of the error $\epsilon(\vec{\theta}^*)$ in the optimized noisy cost function on the spectral gap $E_1 - E_0$ in comparison with the rough bounds \eqref{b8n} and \eqref{beyhlzhd} obtained from Theorem \ref{thm2} in the same way as Fig.~\ref{fig-rate}.
-Here the error probability of the single-qubit error is set to \cob{$10^{-4}$, and the error probability of the two-qubit error and the readout error is $10^{-3}$.} \cob{According to Fig.~\ref{fig-gap} (a), the roughly estimated lower bound actually succeeds in roughly estimating the bound of the error especially up to the moderate size of the gap.
-For the large gap, the rough estimation gets worse because the impact of the difference between the true value of $G_{i,i}(\vec{\theta}^*)$ and $1/4$ on the estimation of $(E_1 - E_0) \sum_{i = 1}^{M}G_{i,i}(\vec{\theta}^*) \sigma_i^2$ is emphasized by the gap $E_1 - E_0$.} As implied by the lower bound, the error tends to increase as the gap gets large, \cob{as seen in Fig.~\ref{fig-gap} (b).} \cob{The relative error $R_1 = \epsilon(\vec{\theta}^*) / (E_1 - E_0)$ is also shown in Fig.~\ref{fig-relgap}, compared with the easily computable rough estimation $\sum_{i = 1}^{M}\sigma_i^2 / 4$ of its lower bound.
-The easy estimation works well, as the dependence on the gap $E_1 - E_0$ is normalized by focusing on the relative error.}
+On the other hand, Fig.~\ref{fig-gap} shows the dependence of the error $\epsilon(\vec{\theta}^*)$ in the optimized noisy cost function on the spectral gap $E_1 - E_0$ in comparison with rough bounds (\ref{R1_BDs}), (\ref{b8n}) and (\ref{rough_LB}).
+Here the error probability of the single-qubit error is set to \cob{$10^{-3}$, and the error probability of the two-qubit error and the readout error is $10^{-2}$.} \coc{According to Fig.~\ref{fig-gap}, up to the moderate size of the gap, all the bounds including extremely rough lower bound~(\ref{rough_LB}) actually work well.
+However, for large gaps, extremely rough lower bound (\ref{rough_LB}) breaks down and overestimates the error because the impact of the error in the rough approximation $G_{i_1,i_2,\cdots,i_k}(\vec{\theta}^*)\approx 1$ is emphasized by the large value of the gap $E_1 - E_0$.
+Fig.~\ref{fig-gap} also implies that the error tends to increase as the gap gets large as implied by the lower bound.}